To back up the Amazon Aurora database, create an instance for the database.

 To use IAM role authentication, click IAM role.

-Note: If you select IAM role authentication for the Amazon client, but a proxy that is not associated with the IAM role is used for a backup or restore, the operation fails.
+Note: If you select IAM role authentication, but a proxy that is not associated with the IAM role is used for a backup or restore, the operation fails.

-Define custom permissions to access AWS resources to enable support for Redshift backups and restores.
+Define custom permissions to access AWS resources to enable support for DocumentDB backups and restores.
 Download the amazon_documentdb_backup_restore_permissions.json file and use it on the AWS command line to apply the required permissions.

 To use an access key and secret key pair to access the AWS account, click Access and secret key, and then enter the following information for your Amazon account: